 A checker is re-entered by rolling the dice and moving it to an open point corresponding to one of the numbers on the rolled dice.
 For example, if a player rolls 2-3, they can re-enter a checker onto either the opponent’s 2 or 3-points, as long as those points are not occupied by two or more of the opponent’s checkers.
 It is important to note that the specific number needed to re-enter must come up on at least one die.
 The sum of the two dice cannot be used to re-enter.

 If neither of the points is open, the player forfeits their turn.
 If a player is able to enter some, but not all of their checkers, they must enter as many as possible and then forfeit the remaining dice rolls.
 After the last of a player’s checkers has been entered, any unused numbers on the dice must be played.
 This can be done by moving either the checker that was re-entered or any other checker on the board.

 When your opponent constructs a six-prime in their home board and you have a checker on the bar, you are “closed out”.
 You forfeit your dice roll as there are no available points on which to re-enter.
 The checker remains on trapped on the bar until your opponent opens one of the points in their home board.

 If you have closed out your home board and your opponent has a checker on the bar it gives you a great opportunity to gain momentum and prepare for bearing off.
-In this situation there is great chance of winning by a gammon or a backgammon.
+In this situation, there is a great chance of winning by a gammon or a backgammon.
 However, you need to bear off carefully as it is still possible to lose from this strong position.

 Backgammon entering from the bar – Frequently asked questions